Top 5 Multisensory Learning Tools

 Cons

-Although all of the tools we selected for this article would make the best choice for a child with those specific special needs, we chose the Textured Sensory Walls by TFH as our number one multisensory pick.
-Suitable for a wide range of diagnoses, these walls inspire hours of tactile and visual play and exploration, along with improving both fine and gross motor skills.
-They make a great choice for most users and are especially ideal for therapy centers and doctor’s offices.
+While all the tools we selected for this article are excellent for children with special needs, we chose the Textured Sensory Walls by TFH as our top multisensory pick.
+These walls are suitable for a wide range of diagnoses and inspire hours of tactile and visual play and exploration while improving fine and gross motor skills.
+They are particularly ideal for therapy centers and doctor’s offices.

 Author: